 Special Midtown Manhattan Rules

-The two rules below apply in Manhattan from 14th to 60th Streets, and from First to Eighth Avenues, inclusive.
+The two rules below apply in Manhattan from 14th to 60th Streets, and from First to Twelfth Avenues, all inclusive.
 They are in effect between the hours of 7 am and 7 pm daily, except Sundays.
 There may be different restrictions on particular blocks, check carefully.

 Standing time limit

-No driver shall making pickups, deliveries or service calls may stand for period of more than three hours unless otherwise posted.
-A vehicle or combination of vehicles not being used for expeditious pickups, deliveries or service calls counts as a parked vehicle subject to the parking rules applicable at that particular location.
+No driver shall stand a commercial vehicle for period of more than three hours unless otherwise posted.
+A commercial vehicle not being used for expeditious pickups, deliveries or service calls counts as a parked vehicle subject to the parking rules applicable at that particular location.

 Method of Parking

-From 7 am to 7 pm daily, except Sundays, commercial vehicles that are stopping, standing, or parking must do so than parallel and close to the curb, and cannot occupy more than ten feet of roadway space from the nearest curb, and no truck or commercial vehicle may backed in at an angle to the curb.
+From 7 am to 7 pm daily, except Sundays, commercial vehicles that are stopping, standing, or parking must do so parallel and no more than 12 inches from the curb, and cannot occupy more than ten feet of roadway space from the nearest curb, and no truck or commercial vehicle may backed in at an angle to the curb.

 Parking in Garment District restricted to trucks and vans